WithSecureLabs/chainsaw/README.md

  - :zap: Lightning fast, written in rust, wrapping the [EVTX parser](https://github.com/omerbenamram/evtx) library by [@OBenamram](https://twitter.com/obenamram?lang=en)
  - :feather: Clean and lightweight execution and output formats without unnecessary bloat
  - :fire: Document tagging (detection logic matching) provided by the [TAU Engine](https://github.com/countercept/tau-engine) Library
+ - :date: Create execution timelines by analysing Shimcache artefacts and enriching them with Amcache data
  - :bookmark_tabs: Output results in a variety of formats, such as ASCII table format, CSV format, and JSON format
  - :computer: Can be run on MacOS, Linux and Windows
 ---